-The TWIC reader rulemaking was a long time in coming, as it took USCG several years to study readers’ performance, solicit and evaluate stakeholder feedback, and develop the rule.
+The TWIC reader rulemaking was a long time in coming, as it took the USCG several years to study readers’ performance, solicit and evaluate stakeholder feedback and develop the rule.
 But when it emerged, the Final Rule was alarmingly flawed.
-Without notice, the scope of the Final Rule was expanded beyond what was initially proposed, and departed from established Coast Guard policy (PAC 20-04).
-Specifically, the Final Rule requires electronic TWIC inspections at facilities that only receive Certain Dangerous Cargoes (CDC) by non-maritime modes of transportation, such as truck or rail.
+Without notice, the scope of the Final Rule was expanded beyond what was initially proposed and departed from established Coast Guard policy (PAC 20-04).
+Specifically, the Final Rule requires electronic TWIC inspections at facilities that only receive Certain Dangerous Cargoes (CDCs) by non-maritime modes of transportation, such as truck or rail.
 It also requires electronic inspections at facilities that only receive, but do not unload, vessels containing CDCs.
 These changes did not go through public notice and comment—a clear violation of the Administrative Procedure Act.

-Importantly, for many months, industry expressed their concerns to DHS, the USCG, and Congress that the rulemaking process was undeniably flawed.
+Importantly, for many months, the industry expressed its concerns to the DHS, the USCG and Congress that the rulemaking process was undeniably flawed.
 The regulated community has relied on representations by the USCG that it would extend the Final Rule’s compliance date by three years, but this extension has not materialized.
-Industry is very concerned at the rapidly approaching deadline for the new rule, as manufacturers now lack the required lead time to sufficiently plan and install new equipment, infrastructure, software, and to train new employees.
+The industry is very concerned at the rapidly approaching deadline for the new rule, as manufacturers now lack the required lead time to sufficiently plan and install new equipment, infrastructure and software and to train new employees.

 Facility security remains a top priority for manufacturers and they want to ensure that their facilities are in compliance with all DHS and USCG regulations.
 With the compliance deadline looming, manufacturers’ concerns are growing as they remain in limbo.
 This flawed rule’s compliance deadline must be delayed while the USCG addresses the critical issues regarding effectiveness of the new requirements and the scope of coverage.